 The Great Sand Hills

-Heading west though I came across the historic Blumenfeld Church and Shrine to Our Lady of Sorrows.
+Heading west, I came across the historic Blumenfeld Church and Shrine to Our Lady of Sorrows.
 The cemetery at this church had rows of unmarked crosses that I would quickly realize were graves of babies/children.
-I also seen my first mule deer’s and pronghorn antelope out this way.
+I also saw my first mule deer and pronghorn antelope out this way.

 Blumenfeld Church and Shrine to Our Lady of Sorrows

-Leader SK is about 40 km’s north west of the sand hills.
-Leader is a full service town.
-A fully stocked grocery store and everything.
-There is a Lion’s/village campground.
-I did not bother using it.
-It appeared to be a full service campground in the center of town.
+Leader SK is about 40 km’s north-west of the sand hills.
+Leader is a full-service town.
+A fully stocked grocery store and everything, including a campground, that I did not bother using.
+It appeared to be a full-service campground in the center of town.

 The Alberta border is a 47 km’s gravel road away from Leader.
-The road had hard packed tread paths most of the way.
-In Estuary there is cool but very short ferry to take over the Red Deer River.
-On the other side of the ferry on your way up and out of the valley look to the shoulders for small Prickly-pear Cactus growing.
+The road had hard-packed tread paths most of the way.
+In Estuary, there is a cool but very short ferry to take over the Red Deer River.
+On the other side of the ferry, on your way up and out of the valley, look to the shoulders for small Prickly-pear Cactus growing.

 Estuary Ferry & my first prickly pear cactus